Shanghai escalates Covid lockdown restrictions

 The restrictions will take Shanghai's lockdown into its fifth week.

-Shanghai city officials said all infected patients and close contacts will be transferred to government-run centralised quarantine, with aims to quicken the pace at which patients are discharged once negative.
+Shanghai city officials said all infected patients and close contacts will be transferred to government-run centralised quarantine.

 In addition, disinfection measures will be escalated in some of the city's worst-hit areas.
-This will likely mean some residents are forced to move out temporarily - including those who have tested negative.
+This will likely mean some residents will be forced to move out temporarily - including those who have tested negative.

+The move comes days after people in two other Shanghai communities - Beicai and Pingwang - were ordered to leave their residences for temporary accommodations.

+In Beicai, an official notice issued to residents told them to pack their belongings and leave their wardrobe doors open.

 Officials are still trying to maintain the country's zero-Covid strategy which prioritises eliminating the virus over living with it as many countries have now chosen to do.

+But the increased transmissibility and milder nature of the Omicron variant has led to questions over whether the current strategy is sustainable in the long run.

-The outbreak in Shanghai, first detected in late March, has seen more than 400,000 cases recorded so far.
+The latest outbreak in Shanghai, first detected in late March, has seen more than 400,000 cases recorded so far and 36 deaths.
+Nearly all were elderly, unvaccinated residents with underlying health problems, according to Chinese officials.

 As a result, the city's 25 million people have been ordered to stay home.